The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 ```

 The taxonomic output of CREST4 keeps empty cells when there is no
-taxonomic assignemt.
-This may be problematic when pooling at higher
+taxonomic assignment.
+This will be problematic when pooling at higher
 taxonomic levels as all the unassigned taxa may be pooled together
 regardless of their higher taxonomy.
 Therefore we will replace all empty
 cells with Unassigned_XXX.
 XXX being the last assigned level.